Shaping future in the heart of Europe

 Graduates of the corresponding university master's degree have the opportunity to expand their knowledge in doctoral studies at the Faculty of Electrical Engineering of the University of West Bohemia.
 This study represents the third, highest degree of university study, is full-time or combined (external), and its standard length is four years.

 During the study, the state doctoral examination is passed within two years from the beginning, and the study is completed within four years by defending the dissertation.
 Graduates are awarded the academic title of "Doctor" (abbreviated to "Ph.D." after the name).
-All doctoral study programmes can also be studied in English at FEE.
-All study programmes are accessible to people with disabilities.
+All doctoral study programmes can also be studied in English at FEL.
+All study programmes are suitable to people with disabilities.

 Doctoral study programme: